zvxzdx/runeforge-wiki-ru/specific-guide/texturing/new-page/uv-editing.md

 Now you can select a mesh and hold right click onto the texture file you want to apply to it.
 From the options that appear now you just have to select "Apply Texture's Material to Selection" and the UV of the mesh will use the image file you just imported.

+### Fixing transparent textures
 Your model may now look weirdly transparent, but this is rather easy to fix. (insert example picture of transparent mesh after applying texture)
 Select the part of the mesh that has the transparancy, then open the Attribute Editor via the button in the top right corner or the tab on the right edge.
-In the Attribute Editor itself there will be tabs listing various properties of the mesh, but you'll only need the texture, which will be towards the right end of the tab list.
+In the Attribute Editor itself there will be tabs listing various properties of the mesh, but you'll only need the texture, which is towards the right end of the tab list.
 In there, you right click on the word "Transparency", then click "Break connection" and your mesh should look rock solid again.

 ## UVs outside the 0-1 bounding box